jonathanzhang98/campus-bus-simulation-system/project/docs/Iteration1Requirements.md

     4. Add a pause button to the simulation.
     5. Add the ability for the bus to skip a stop if there are no passengers waiting at an upcoming stop, and no passengers are planning to unload at the upcoming stop.
     6. In your Doxygen mainpage, create a user guide that tutors a new user, with your level of experience, on  obtaining, configuring, compiling, and running the simulation, and discuss the alternate design choices you considered for your bus factory.
 Your discussion should include  at least one pro and con of each design, and why you chose to implement the design you implemented.
-    7. Ensure all classes in the `project/src` directory and the visualization\_simulator class in the  directory  `project/web_code/web` are properly documented (All header functions document the classes and their methods using Doxygen, and all implementation (that is, *.cc) files have self-documenting code).
+    7. Ensure all new classes and methods you have written are properly documented.
+All header files must document the classes and their methods using Doxygen, and all implementation (that is, *.cc) files must have self-documenting code.
     8. Correct and update the first UML diagram you delivered to include changes to your code including your factory class(es) and their relationships to the classes that already existed in the simulation.